An inverse theorem on sets with rich additive structure modulo primes: Introduction

 One can compare this with several results of Green and Harper~\cite[Section 3]{green}.
 In particular, \cite[Lemma 3.2]{green} implies that if $\delta>0$, and $S\subseteq [N]$ is a set such that $|S_p|\leq (p+1)/2$ and $E(S_p)\geq (\frac{1}{16}+\delta)p^3$ for each prime $p\leq N^{1/2}$, then $E(S)\gg \frac{\delta|S|^4}{N^{1/2}\log N}$.

-As a consequence of Theorem~\ref{thm:energy}, we have the following weak inverse theorem for generalized arithmetic progressions, roughly speaking, if $S_p$ is a GAP with bounded rank for each prime $p\in [y,2y]$, then a positive proportion of $S$ must be contained in a GAP with bounded rank and volume.
-To state the theorem formally, we first recall some basic terminology on generalized arithmetic progressions.
+Next, we prove some inverse theorems for generalized arithmetic progressions, roughly speaking, if $S_p$ is a GAP with bounded rank for each prime $p\in [y,2y]$, then a positive proportion of $S$ must be contained in a GAP with bounded rank and volume.
+To state these theorems formally, we first recall some basic terminology on generalized arithmetic progressions.
 For an abelian group $G$, a \emph{generalized arithmetic progression (GAP) over $G$ of rank $r$} is of the form